0xayman/0xayman/README.md

 ## 🚀 About Me

+- 🎓 B.Sc. in Electrical and Electronics Engineering from University of Khartoum
 - 💻 Backend Engineer with full-stack capabilities
 - 🤖 AI/ML enthusiast, particularly interested in LLMs
 - 🔬 Experience in fine-tuning and working with language models